jarusll/the-logs/index.md

 I realized I was transforming `node_modules` and I should not because It fixed something when I was setting things up and I never came back to that option.
 I realized I dint need to.
 It saved almost 20s for me.
 Also running jest tests in parallel is halves the test runtime.

+I have been binge watching `Curb Your Enthusiasm`.
+Love `Larry David`, his comedy is smooth.

+I also have been watching alot of `Louis CK`.
+I saw him on `Joe Rogan's` podcast and I came across `Tropic of Cancer` and I am going to check it out.

 # 2022-03-01
 The only thing stopping me from trying out other languages is setting up the env.
 Build systems should be easy to setup and use.
 I am trying out gradle this week, fingers crossed.
 The other thing stopping me is setting up tests, executing tests on a keypress for really quick feedback.
 Why not have a flat structure which I can query and browse as I want.
 Smalltalk did it really well.